kensiprell/ktorio.github.io/quickstart/guides/api.md

 }
 ```

-To respond to a call with a JSON.
-You have to call the `call.respond` method with an arbitrary object.
+To respond to a call with JSON, you have to call the `call.respond` method with an arbitrary object.

 ```kotlin
 routing {